MaxOfLondon/sudoku/README.md

 Game rules and how to play instructions can be found on [sudoku.com](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/).

-Select an empty cell then using keyboard enter a number or click on number button at the bottom.
+Select an empty cell then using keyboard enter a number or click on a number button at the bottom.

-To restart the game with difficulty adjusted, slide the slider at the top to desired position then press R key or click R button in the top-right corner.
-Game is easier with slider closer to the left edge and harder to the right edge.
+To restart the game with difficulty adjusted, slide the slider at the top to desired position then press <kbd>R</kbd> key or click R button in the top-right corner.
+Game is easier with slider closer to the left edge and harder when slider is to the right.
 The default position is 50%.

-To display hints (incorrectly entered numbers will be highlited), press H key or click lightbulb button in the bottom-right corner.
+To display hints (incorrectly entered numbers will be highlited), press <kbd>H</kbd> key or click lightbulb button in the bottom-right corner.
+Hit <kbd>H</kbd> again to toggle hints off.

-To pause the game, press SPACEBAR key or click the pause button in the top-left corner.
+To pause the game, press <kbd>SPACEBAR</kbd> key or click the pause button in the top-left corner.

 ## Screenshot